 - a.
 If no roof is proposed, the enclosing walls shall be not less in height than the height of the highest portion of the Mobile Medical Trailer; - b.
 All structure facades are to exhibit a durable material (i.e. stone, brick, or other materials determined to be adequately durable for commercial application by the city planner and/or building official) at the base of the structure either 3' in height or to the sill line of any exterior windows (whichever is lower); - c.
 If not attached to the principal building, an accessible route from the primary medical office use/facility to the Mobile Medical Trailer must be designated as part of the Planning Department review process and designed in accordance with relevant State of Michigan Barrier-Free and Federal ADA requirements; - ii.
 Any unenclosed Mobile Medical Trailer which was unlawfully located and/or operated prior to the effective date of this section must be removed as of the effective date of this section. - iii.
 All Mobile Medical Trailers and enclosing structures must adhere to requirements set forth by the State of Michigan Department of Community Health regarding approval for operation of the Mobile Medical Trailer. - 3.
 Facilities for human care such as hospitals, sanitariums, convalescent and nursing homes. - 4.
 Banks and similar financial institutions. - 5.
-Libraries and government office buildings, public utility offices, and post offices. - 6.
+Libraries, public utility offices, post offices and other government facilities including offices, warehouses, and outside storage (including the heavy equipment and materials typical to a public works facility).
+(Amended Ordinance 1779 11/23/23) - 6.
 Private clubs or lodges. - 7.
 Public or private schools or colleges for general or vocational education. - 8.
 Data processing and computer centers, including service and maintenance of electronic data processing equipment. - 9.
 Any uses which are charged with the principal function of education, research, design, and technical training and experimental product development when conducted wholly within a completely enclosed building.